ewdhp/optimization/2-core-methods/README.md

 # Layer 2: Core Optimization Methods

 Welcome to the core of optimization theory!
-This layer covers fundamental optimization algorithms and theoretical results that form the basis of practical optimization.
+This layer covers fundamental optimization algorithms and theoretical results that form the basis of optimization.

 ## 🎯 Learning Objectives